SamuelBertman/SDRP/notebook.md

 - The lowest tested temperature is 30°C; Martian night temperatures reach −60°C, so performance at lower temperatures remains unvalidated
 - Additional material tuning (e.g., hybridization, coatings, insulation) may be needed for operational use

-## Martian Environmental Parameters for Simulation
+## Martian Environmental Parameters for Simulation (Amils et al., 2007)

 A baseline of important factors of Martian conditions was found from current research (see `sources.md`), out of the provided conditions, the following conditions were selected for the Martian simulation environment: